 If you’re uncomfortable talking with others about your condition, write down your feelings in a journal.
 Also ask your doctor about cancer support groups.
 Or you could speak with a counselor who works with people with cancer.

 A cancer diagnosis can invoke stress and anxiety.
 But the more you know and understand about the condition, the easier it’ll be to accept your new reality.
 The American Cancer Society recommends being your own advocate.
 Don’t wait for your doctor to educate you on CLL.

-Research the condition and stay up-to-date on the latest treatments.
-Take notes during your doctor appointments.
-And ask your doctor to clarify information you don’t understand.
-It is also important to find reliable information when looking online.
-Ask your doctor for a recommendation of where you can read up about your condition.
+Research the condition and stay up-to-date on the latest treatments in order to ask thoughtful questions.
+Take notes during your doctor appointments, and ask your doctor to clarify information you don’t understand.
+It’s also important to find reliable information when looking online.
+Ask your doctor for a recommendation of where you can read up more about your condition.

 Take your mind off your disease